P. L. Light Systems Expert Articles: How to Optimize your Lighting System for Increased Efficiency and Yields

 LIGHT PLANNING

 For those of you not familiar with a light plan, it is essentially a calculation of the best possible coordination of luminaires in terms of their distance and orientation from one another, as well as the crop.
 The trick lies in determining the ideal combination of these factors to ensure that you will achieve optimum light output and distribution—with as few luminaires as possible.
-The resultant light plan will provide a cumulative overview of the light output and distribution of all the luminaires installed, based on the prescribed mounting positions and orientation.
+The resultant light plan will provide a cumulative overview of the light output and distribution of all the grow lights installed, based on the prescribed mounting positions and orientation.

 Reputable lighting manufacturers will guarantee the light levels presented in their light plans—provided the luminaires are installed in accordance with the recommended plan of course.
 If you are comparing light plans from multiple lighting suppliers, be sure that the data being presented to you is a true indication of the actual performance you can expect.
 A new lighting system is a big investment and can significantly impact your yield, so ask questions.
 Is the proposed light output of the luminaire based on the lamp’s or LEDs’ maintenance factor (“end of life”) for the best indication of actual performance?
 Does the light plan specify light levels in micromoles vs. lumens or lux?
 If it’s the latter, they likely are not experienced in horticultural lighting.